Anjum799/Aadhar_card/README.md

 os – for path handling
 # 💻 Requirements (Dependencies)
-You can install these with pip
+You can install these with pip: